l460289052/Orbitool/readme.md

 ![peakfit2](img\peakfit2.png)

-ps: you can change 2 things in this groupbox: peak num and formulas
+> you can change 2 things in this groupbox: peak num, formulas

 ### Time series